-3 Membership of the committee included two members from the House appointed by the speaker, two members from the Senate appointed by the lieutenant governor, and three members appointed by the governor, with the HHSC executive commissioner serving as an ex officio member.
+g.
+Require the transition legislative oversight committee to have the following composition: 11 voting members, those being four members from the House appointed by the Speaker, four members from the Senate appointed by the Lieutenant Governor, and three public members appointed by the Governor; and the executive commissioner as an ex officio nonvoting member.
+A member of the committee serves at the pleasure of the appointing official.